-Niedermeyer's line "You're all worthless and weak, now drop and give me twenty!" was used in the Twisted Sister song "We're Not Gonna Take It" (Mark Metcalf appears in the video).
-In addition, the music video for Twisted Sister's "I Wanna Rock" features a high school student, clearly based on Flounder, being ridiculed by a teacher (Mark Metcalf again).
+Niedermeyer's line "You're all worthless and weak, now drop and give me twenty!" was used in the Twisted Sister song "We're Not Gonna Take It" (Mark Metcalf, who played Niedermeyer, appears in the video).
+In addition, the music video for Twisted Sister's "I Wanna Rock" featured a high school student, clearly based on Flounder, being ridiculed by a teacher (Metcalf again).
 At the video's conclusion, the principal (played by Stephen Furst) sprays Metcalf in the face with seltzer water.

 After the first day's shooting of the homecoming parade, there was a heavy rain that night.
 The next day, the production crew rented a field-burning tractor that shot flames across the width of the street to dry it.